mohammadRezaeian/notes/posts/game/2022-03-13-nintendo-switch-things.md

 **Be careful**: make sure the adapter you buy work with the switch !!!

-## Connect Xbox / PS4 / PS5 to connect with Switch?
+## Connect Xbox / PS4 / PS5 Controller to Switch?

 1. Buy an adapter.
 I use [MAYFLASH Magic NS Wireless Bluetooth Controller](https://www.amazon.fr/gp/product/B079B5KHWQ).
 2. (Just follow the instruction on the adapter)